kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module14.md

 After completing this lab, you will be able to:

-- Process of setting up an insider risk policy.
+- Process of setting up an insider risk policy
-- Enable the Audit log search capability.
+- Enable the Audit log search capability
-- Apply to all insider risk management policies.
+- Apply to all insider risk management policies
-- You will walk through the creation of a policy.
+- You will walk through the creation of a policy

 ## Architecture Diagram